sourcewalker/swift-template/README.md

 ### 2.2.
 Installation

+- By installing the .vsix file

+1. Download `v1.0\Swift.vsix`
+2. Go to Visual Studio and the "new project" dialog should contains now:
+    - `Clean Core by PBIO`
+    - `Hexago .NET by PBIO`
+    - `Swift Umbraco by PBIO`

+    Or

+- By Copying files to Template folder

 1. Download `v1.0\Clean.Core.zip`, `v1.0\Hexago.Net.zip` and `v1.0\Swift.Umbraco.zip`
 2. Navigate to the folder `%USERPROFILE%\Documents\Visual Studio %version%\Templates\ProjectTemplates\`
 3. Create subfolders in this location named `CleanCore`, `HexagoNet` and `SwiftUmbraco`